 Wildlife benefits: Flowers of Swamp Thistle (and other native Cirsium) attract many insects, especially long-tongued bees and butterflies.
-Small songbirds eat the seeds of thistles, especially the American Goldfinch.
-This bird also uses the hair tufts of thistle seeds in the construction of its nests.
+Small songbirds, especially American goldfinches, eat the seeds of thistles.
+This bird also uses the downy tufts of thistle seeds in the construction of its nests.

 From Ottawa Valley or eastern Ontario sources: Yes.

 Remarks: Attractive flower buds.
 Prickly but not nearly as fiercely armed as the non-native Bull Thistle.